shenghaowang/simple-bookstore-crud-app/README.md

 create database sandbox;
 ```

-4. Create a user for using MYSQL.
+4. Create a user for using MySQL.
 ```
 CREATE USER 'mysqluser'@'localhost' IDENTIFIED BY 'mysqlpwd';
 ```